flutter/website/json.md

 ---
 layout: page
-title: TODO - JSON article title
+title: JSON and serialization
 permalink: /json/
 ---

 It is hard to think of a mobile app that doesn't need to communicate with a web server at some point.
 When making network-connected apps, chances are that we need to consume some good old JSON, sooner or later.

-In this tutorial, we look into ways of doing JSON with Flutter.
+In this tutorial, we look into ways of using JSON with Flutter.
 We will go over what JSON solution to use in different scenarios and why.

 * TOC Placeholder
 {:toc}